 Boosting testosterone is not rocket science, you can get some fantastic results with a few simple methods mentioned above.

-I have been writing and reading about hormonal optimization for little over five years now, and through trial & error managed to significantly increase my levels, which has resulted in a myriad of benefits, one of them being thicker and faster rate of natural beard growth.
+I have been writing and reading about hormonal optimization for a little over five years now, and through trial & error managed to significantly increase my levels, which has resulted in a myriad of benefits, one of them being a significantly faster rate of natural beard growth.

-You don’t have to though, just following the 14-steps above should give you significant results alone.
+You don’t have to though, just following the 13-steps above should give you significant results alone.